Nightfirecat/realmscript/README.md

 * Open `options.ahk` and `hotkeys.ahk` using your preferred text editor **(Windows users, do not use Notepad; use [Notepad++](http://notepadplusplus.org/) or some other editor!)**
-* Choose your default settings in `options.ahk` and edit, add, or delete binds as needed in `hotkeys.ahk`.
+* Choose your default settings in `options.ahk` and add, delete, or edit binds as needed in `hotkeys.ahk`

 ##Default Binds